 Please review the Eligibility Requirements on the program webpage (www.njeda.gov/njcool).
 Your building occupancy class should be designated on the building's certificate of occupancy or similar existing building permit documentation received from your local government building department.
+Currently, occupancy classes M, A-2, and B are eligible for the program.
+Your building's property class can be found on your building's property tax document, tax records, or similar documentation available from your local government building/taxation department.
 If you are unsure or cannot find this information, please contact your local building department and/or consult with a building design professional.
+The following property classes, as defined by N.J.A.C.
+18:12-2.2, are currently eligible: Commercial Property (4A), Industrial Property (4B), Public School Property (15A), Other School Property (15B), Public Property (15C), Church and Charitable Property (15D), Cemeteries and Graveyards(15E), and Other Tax Exempt Property (15F).